erikamanning/ksense-coding-challenege/README.md

     ```

 ## Thanks!
-I know you guys must have a ton of application to go through.
+I know you guys must have a ton of applications to go through.
 I just wanted to say thanks for taking the time to look at mine!
 Good luck in the search.

 Erika